kerguler/Population.jl/docs/tutorial.md

     end
 ```

-We run the deterministic model, and sample 100 trajectories from the stochastic model.
-For the stochastic plots we show the median as a solid line and the upper and lower boundaries of the 95% quantiles as dashed lines.
+We run the deterministic model, and sample 5 trajectories from the stochastic model.
 We plot results from the last 200 days of simulation.

 ```julia
     out = sim_blowfly(false)